kiwix/kiwix-android/CONTRIBUTING.md

 If you wish to rebase you should be following the [Golden Rule](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing) and ahere to the advice in the heading [Aside: Rebase as cleanup is awesome in the coding lifecycle](https://www.atlassian.com/git/articles/git-team-workflows-merge-or-rebase).

+### Design and style

+For an overview of how to make design changes to Kiwix Android, check out [DESIGN.md](https://github.com/kiwix/kiwix-android/edit/develop/DESIGN.md).

 ### Building

 The Kiwix app is split into 3 modules